vert-x/vert-x.github.io/docs_md/core_manual_java.md

 ## Undeploying a Verticle or Module

-Any verticles or modules that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in many cases you will not need to undeploy a verticle manually, however if you do need to do this, it can be done by calling the function `undeployVerticle` or `undeployModule` passing in the deployment id.
+Any verticles or modules that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in many cases you will not need to undeploy a verticle manually, however if you do need to do this, it can be done by calling the method `undeployVerticle` or `undeployModule` passing in the deployment id.

     container.undeployVerticle(deploymentID);